clay-curry/Website/README.md

-# My Portfolio in React
+# My Website in React (+ GCP Cloud Run + Drive API + Docker)

-Here is the source code to my website, as well as instructions for running it locally.
-My website is programmed to load pages dynamically using the Google Docs REST API (spell check sucks in HTML).
+This repo contains the source code to my website, as well as instructions for running it locally.
+My website runs on a GCP Cloud Run instance and loads pages dynamically using the Google Docs REST API because spell check sucks in HTML.

 ## Running a Localhost Server using NodeJS